DataBiosphere/toil/docs/running/cliOptions.rst

 **Data Storage Options**
 Allows configuring Toil's data storage.

-  --link_imports BOOL   When using a filesystem based job store, CWL input files
+  --symlinkImports BOOL When using a filesystem based job store, CWL input files
                         are by default symlinked in.
-Specifying this option instead copies the files into the job store, which may protect them from being modified externally.
-When not specified and as long as caching is enabled, Toil will protect the file automatically by changing the permissions to read-only.
-  --move_exports BOOL   When using a filesystem based job store, output files
-                        are by default moved to the output directory, and a symlink to the moved exported file is created at the initial location.
-Specifying this option instead copies the files into the output directory.
+Setting this option to True instead copies the files into the job store, which may protect them from being modified externally.
+When set to False and as long as caching is enabled, Toil will protect the file automatically by changing the permissions to read-only.
+(Default=True) --moveOutputs BOOL    When using a filesystem based job store, output files are by default moved to the output directory, and a symlink to the moved exported file is created at the initial location.
+Setting this option to True instead copies the files into the output directory.
 Applies to filesystem-based job stores only.
-  --caching BOOL        Set caching options.
-This must be set to "false"
-                        to use a batch system that does not support cleanup, such as Parasol.
+(Default=False) --caching BOOL        Set caching options.
+This must be set to "false" to use a batch system that does not support cleanup, such as Parasol.
 Set to "true" if caching